d4l3k/starry/README.md

 A starbound server manager that adds ingame commands, item giving, banning and a couple of other features.

-Source is on GitHub: https://github.com/d4l3k/starry
+Source is on GitHub and has the most upto date information: https://github.com/d4l3k/starry

 Features
 -----